Green Lantern in other media: Films

 Nathan Fillion voices Hal Jordan in Green Lantern: Emerald Knights as well as multiple DCAMU films.
 He also portrays Guy Gardner in various DCU projects.

 Live action

 Green Lantern

 A live-action film titled Green Lantern starring Ryan Reynolds as Hal Jordan and directed by Martin Campbell was released on June 17, 2011.
 The film, being the character's first theatrical appearance, featured an origin story.
 The movie was neither well-received nor financially successful.
 Some of the film's most criticized aspects were the CGI elements that featured heavily.

 DC Extended Universe

 Justice League (2017)

 Green Lantern Yalan Gur appears in a flashback in Justice League (2017), during the sequence which depicts humans, Amazonians, Atlanteans, the Olympians and the Lantern fighting Steppenwolf and his army of Parademons.
-The Lantern conjures a giant hammer with their power ring to fight the armies of Apokolips, but is overpowered and killed by Steppenwolf.
-The power ring then leaves their finger and flies away to find a new worthy individual to inherit it.
+He conjures a giant hammer with his power ring to fight the armies of Apokolips, but is overpowered and killed by Steppenwolf.
+The power ring then leaves his finger and flies away to find a new worthy individual to inherit it.